 Recommendation 10.
-Live-attenuated vaccines: (i) can be safely used in MS patients without DMT or those receiving immunomodulatory treatments (IFNs or GA); (ii) should ideally be avoided in MS patients receiving DMF and natalizumab because of the potential risk of developing vaccine-related infections.
-In very exceptional cases, such as a high risk of infection, vaccination with live-attenuated vaccines could be considered if the potential risk of acquiring the infection is superior to the risk of developing vaccine-related infections; (iii) should be avoided in MS patients receiving DMF, teriflunomide, S1P modulators, anti-CD20 monoclonal antibodies, and before immune restoration for cladribine and alemtuzumab because of the potential risk of developing vaccine-related infections.
+Live attenuated vaccines:

-If absolute lymphocyte counts < 800/mm3 (Grades 2 and 3 lymphopenia).
+- a.
+Can be safely used in MS patients without DMT or those receiving immunomodulatory treatments (interferons or GA). - b.
+Should ideally be avoided in MS patients receiving DMF and natalizumab due to the potential risk of developing vaccine-related infections.
+In very exceptional cases, such as a high risk of infection, vaccination with live attenuated vaccines could be considered if the potential risk of acquiring the infection is superior to the risk of developing vaccine-related infections. - c.
+Should be avoided in MS patients receiving DMF, teriflunomide, sphingosine-1-phosphate modulators, anti-CD20 monoclonal antibodies, and before immune restoration for cladribine and alemtuzumab, due to the potential risk of developing vaccine-related infections. - If absolute lymphocyte counts < 800/mm3 (grade 2 and 3 lymphopenia).